Pakistan's "Sesame Street" hits dead end amid fraud charges

 The U.S. decision to cancel funding for the program comes amid unrelenting tension between Islamabad and Washington, which are locked in a cycle of deepening mistrust over U.S. drone strikes, Pakistan's closure of NATO supply lines into Afghanistan and other disputes.

-Toner said USAID had originally allocated $20 million (13 million pounds) to produce the show -- which premiered in late 2011 and is known as "Sim Sim Hamara" in Pakistan -- and that about $6.7 million of this had already been spent.
+Toner said USAID had originally allocated $20 million to produce the show -- which premiered in late 2011 and is known as "Sim Sim Hamara" in Pakistan -- and that about $6.7 million of this had already been spent.

 The rest of the money has been terminated even though the investigation is still under way, Toner said.